-Next year, Bockman will return to her project on the 1980s debt crisis from the perspectives of the second and non-aligned worlds.
+She is also writing a book on the 1980s debt crisis from the perspectives of the second and non-aligned worlds.
 This reexamination integrates the New International Economic Order (NIEO), the UN Conference on Trade and Development (UNCTAD), Yugoslav economic advising in South America (Chile and Peru in particular), and the socialist origins of today's economic globalization.
 Her article "Socialist Globalization against Capitalist Neocolonialism: The Economic Ideas behind the New International Economic Order" published in the journal Humanity (2015) is part of this project.

 To fund research and writing, Bockman has received fellowships and grants from various institutions, including the American Council of Learned Societies (ACLS), Harvard University’s Davis Center for Russian and Eurasian Studies, the International Research and Exchanges Board (IREX), the Library of Congress’ John W. Kluge Center, Mason’s Center for Global Studies, National Endowment for the Humanities (NEH), and Woodrow Wilson International Center for Scholars.

 "'Socialist Accounting' by Karl Polanyi: with preface 'Socialism and the embedded economy,'" Theory and Society 45(5)(2016): 385-427.
 Translated by Ariane Fischer, David Woodruff, and Johanna Bockman.
 Preface by Johanna Bockman.